-Patrick L. Burns is founder and president of Arc 3 Communications, a marketing agency that specializes in content, digital and advocacy services.
+Patrick L. Burns is founder and president of Arc 3 Communications, a public affairs agency that specializes in content, digital and advocacy services.

 Arc 3 works with trade associations, businesses, non-profits, and government agencies to help them achieve their organizational goals through the production of dynamic content, innovative digital campaigns and effective advocacy that results in online and offline success.